aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 Easily add a powerful Bible search engine to your WordPress site.

 == Description ==
+Adds a powerful Bible search engine to your WordPress website.

 This is the official [Bible SuperSearch](https://www.biblesupersearch.com) plugin.
 Allows seamless use of the Bible SuperSearch client and API on any WordPress site.

+You also have the option to install our API on your server.

 # Core Features